Miru Agent

 );

-This agent retrieves the correct concrete config from the cloud and returns it to the SDK.
-The agent can support multiple applications running on the same robot and is available to applications running inside containers (by mounting the appropriate socket).
+The agent retrieves the correct config instance from the cloud, caches it on the local file system, and returns it to the SDK for your application’s consumption.
+The agent can support multiple applications running on the same robot and is available to applications running inside containers by mounting the appropriate socket.

 Rendering Configs

-To ensure clarity as to how concrete configs are determined by the agent, a short example will suffice.
+To ensure clarity as to how config instances are delivered to devices, a short example will suffice.

-A containerized application running on Robot A uses the Miru SDK to request concrete config values from the agent.
-The SDK provides the config schema file to the agent, which was packaged into the application’s container image when it was built (and is the same for all robots in the fleet).
+A containerized application running on Robot A requests a config instance from the Miru SDK.
+The application provides the config schema file to the SDK, which was included in the application’s container image when the image was built.

 The config schema file contains the following: